2020 CRITERIA CHECKLIST

 NYC Overlay

-New Construction projects may also achieve points for this criterion through the window shading option described in the criterion.
+Projects may also achieve points through the window shading option described in the criterion.

 5 max 2.10 |Passive Solar Heating/Cooling